-Walking is a great form of exercise for all ages and fitness levels.
-However, there are many myths surrounding walking for fitness prevent you from taking the first step towards starting a walking routine.
+Don’t let the many myths about walking for fitness prevent you from taking the first step towards starting a walking routine.
 The truth is that daily walking is one of the best things you can do for your health.
 If you’ve been told that walking isn’t really exercise or walking can’t help you lose weight, it hopefully did not stop you from getting active and getting your steps.
-It’s time to debunk these and 10 other common myths and uncover the truth about walking for fitness!
+It’s time to debunk these and 10 other common (false) myths about walking and uncover the truth about walking for fitness!

 12 Common Walking Myths Debunked!

 Myth 1: You have to reach 10,000 steps a day to see benefits.

 Walking 10,000 steps is a distance of a little less than 5 miles depending on your stride length.
 10,000 steps is a great long-term goal, but it’s not necessarily a realistic expectation for a beginning walker.
 The truth is any amount of walking is better than none, and you can get amazing health benefits at much lower step goals.
 Even light activity was correlated with a lower risk of death!
 For the best health benefits, the American Heart Association recommends 150 minutes of moderate aerobic exercise (like brisk walking) a week, which is easily broken into smaller time chunks.
 That doesn’t necessarily get you 10,000 steps, but that’s ok!

 Myth 2: Walking won’t help you lose weight.

 Walking burns calories, which helps you lose weight.
 In fact, walking can burn 200-300 calories per hour depending on your weight and walking speed.
 Additionally, walking builds muscle mass which improves your metabolism helping you keep weight off.

 Walking can be a core component of any weight loss or weight maintenance program.
 That doesn’t mean that walking is all you need to lose weight – a healthy lifestyle and healthy eating plan are very important too!
 But 200+ calories burned per hour can’t be ignored!
 Getting active helps you in many other ways as well, so even if weight loss isn’t your goal your body will still thank you for walking more.

 Myth 3: You have to complete a pre-set walking workout.